mariustudor/hadoopi/README.md

 	python -m http.server 8999

 ## Installing and Configuring the Cluster
-The cluster will comprise of 5 Raspberry Pis, 3 of them will be configured as worker nodes (worker01, worker02 and worker03) and have the HDFS Datnode and Yarn Nodemanager Hadoop components installed.
+The cluster will comprise of 7 Raspberry Pis, 5 of them will be configured as worker nodes (worker01,...,worker05) and have the HDFS Datanode and Yarn Nodemanager Hadoop components installed.
 The remaining two Pis will be setup as master01 and master02.

 The master nodes will have the the Hadoop components: